brntsllvn/brntsllvn.github.io/_posts/2018-10-27-rust-lifetimes-by-example.md

 }
 ```

-This compiles but, again, is not very interesting because the returned value is static.
-The following is more interesting (even though it appears to do exactly the same thing):
+This compiles but is not very interesting because the returned value is static.
+The following, `f3`, is more interesting and appears to do the same thing as `f2`.

 ```rust
 fn f3(x: &i32) -> &i32 {